Parul-mahajan/Prompt-Library/DocumentationPrompts/GeneratingREADME.md

 ## Prompt 1: Creating Project README
 ```
-Intent: To help developers create comprehensive README files for their projects.
+Use Case: To help developers create comprehensive README files for their projects.

-Context: You are creating a README file for a new project.
+Prompt: You are creating a README file for a new project.
 The project details are as follows:

 Project_name: {project_name}
 Project_description: {project_description}